-- To achieve better exposure when all other settings have been considered - To achieve or avoid silhouette lighting - For creative effects like over-exposing highlights for high key lighting - Similarly, for decreasing bright highlights and making images appear lower key or low contrast.
+- To achieve better exposure when all other settings have been considered - To achieve or avoid silhouette lighting - For creative effects like over-exposing highlights for high key lighting - Similarly, for decreasing bright highlights and making images appear more low key or low-contrast.

-Bracketing your photos involves taking multiple images of the same scene at different settings to capture more detail.
+Bracketing your photos involves taking multiple images of the same scene at different settings in order to capture more detail.